bsc-pm/nodes/README.md

-# nODES Library
+# NODES Library

 ## Licensing

-The nODES (nOS-V based OmpSs-2 DEpendency System) Runtiem Library is Free Software, licensed under the clauses of the GNU GPL v3 License included in the [COPYING](COPYING) file.
+The NODES (nOS-V based OmpSs-2 DEpendency System) Runtiem Library is Free Software, licensed under the clauses of the GNU GPL v3 License included in the [COPYING](COPYING) file.
 The copyright of the files included in this package belongs to the Barcelona Supercomputing